Skip to content

 • Pressure cooking: This uses a high temperature and cooks rice more efficiently, especially brown rice.

-• IH Induction: This allows rice to be heated from all sides (360 degrees).
+• IH Induction: This allows rice to be heated from all sides.
 Heat will not be concentrated at the bottom.

 • Twin Pressure: This feature provides the option to cook with or without pressure, unlike typical pressure cookers that only offer a pressure mode.
 The latest white models also allow the lid to be opened during non-pressure cooking, adding convenience and flexibility.